epicshepich/MChroma/README.md

 ### Requirements
-You will need to install Python to use this software.
-M|Chroma is developed with Python 3.8.8, so that is the safest version to use, but it has been tested with Python 3.7 with no issues.
+You will need to install Python >=3.8.0 to use this software.
+MChroma is not compatible with Python 3.7, which does not support an extended Unicode charset.
+M|Chroma is developed with Python 3.8.8, so that is the safest version to use.
 Download Python 3.8.8 from:
 [https://www.python.org/downloads/](https://www.python.org/downloads/).

-You should then install the required packages by running requirements.py.
+Once Python is installed, run requirements.py to install the required packages.

 ### Running the Program